The classes I teach have always been connected to the outside world.

 Over the course of this current Unit of Inquiry the children have been inquiring into how forces are shaping our planet.
 However the recent events in Nepal have tuned the children into the human factors of these forces.

 @kindly offered a Skype session between the two classes.
-Her class had the experience of living through major earthquakes in Christchurch while my class was keen to learn more about the human side.
+Her class had the experience of living through major earthquakes in Christchurch, New Zealand while my class in Singapore was keen to learn more about the human side.

 We had initially planned a mystery skype session, however in order to set my class up for success they needed to have some context to their questioning.